xgirma/protractor-cucumber-demo/README.md

 # Protractor and Cucumber Integration Demo

-[Protractor](http://www.protractortest.org/#/) is an end-to-end testing framework that interacts with an application using a web browser, in the same way a real user would interact.
+[Protractor](http://www.protractortest.org/#/) is a testing framework that enables interacting with an application on a web browser, in the same way a real user would interact.

-It can test your application like a real user.
-[Cucumber](https://cucumber.io/) is a framework for writing high level specifications of an application's functionality using plain text.
+[Cucumber](https://cucumber.io/) is a framework for writing high-level specifications of an application's functionality using plain text.
 It can be written and understood by non-technical people involved in a project.
-Cucumber’s language, [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin), lets you describe software’s behaviour without detailing how that behaviour is implemented.
+Cucumber’s language, [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin), lets you describe software’s behaviour without detailing implementation details.

-This demo shows how these different frameworks can be tied together using the [protractor-cucumber-framework](https://www.npmjs.com/package/protractor-cucumber-framework).
+This demo shows how these frameworks can be tied together using the [protractor-cucumber-framework](https://www.npmjs.com/package/protractor-cucumber-framework).
-The protractor-cucumber-framework was originally part of angular/protractor and is now a separate module to decouple [cucumber.js](https://github.com/cucumber/cucumber-js).
+The `protractor-cucumber-framework` was originally part of angular/protractor project and is now a separate npm module to decouple [cucumber.js](https://github.com/cucumber/cucumber-js).

 ## 0. Setup
 Setup should be simple.
 If you do not have Nodejs installed in your machine, install it from [here](https://nodejs.org/en/).
-There is no need to install modules globally for this demo, all modules are accessed from the `/node_modules` folder under your project.
+There is no need to install node modules globally for this demo.
+All modules configured to be accessed from the `/node_modules` folder under your project-root.
-The only requirement is to check out the code from GitHub, install required modules and update webdriver.
+The only requirement is to install required modules and update webdriver as shown below.
 And you can run the test.

 From your project-root directory enter